zarruk/3d-credit-card/README.md

 ## Live Demo

-You can view the live demo by opening the `prueba.html` file directly in your web browser.
+You can view the live demo at: https://threed-credit-card-1.onrender.com

+## Local Development

+To run this project locally:
+1. Clone the repository
+2. Open `index.html` in your web browser

 ## License